Working with topics

 Selecting a codec for message compression

-By default, the SDK selects the codec automatically (subject to topic settings).
+By default, the SDK selects the codec automatically based on topic settings.
 In automatic mode, the SDK first sends one group of messages with each of the allowed codecs, then it sometimes tries to compress messages with all the available codecs, and then selects the codec that yields the smallest message size.
 If the list of allowed codecs for the topic is empty, the SDK makes automatic selection between Raw and Gzip codecs.

 If necessary, a fixed codec can be set in the connection options.
 It will then be used and no measurements will be taken.